ArchiDog1998/SimpleGrasshopper/README.md

 For the angle parameter, is the `AngleAttribute`!

 For the geometry parameter, if you want to hide it, please use `HiddenAttribute`!

+If your parameter is `int` or `double`, you can add `RangeAttribute` to control the range of it.
+It'll automatically make the input value in this range, and make a warning to Grasshopper.

 ```c#
 using SimpleGrasshopper.Attributes;